MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 [!include[v4-to-v3-SDK-pointer](~/includes/v4-to-v3-pointer-me.md)]

-This document guides you on how to add link unfurling to your app manifest using App studio or manually.
+This document guides you on how to add link unfurling to your app manifest using Developer Portal or manually.
 With link unfurling, your app can register to receive an `invoke` activity when URLs with a particular domain are pasted into the compose message area.
 The `invoke` contains the full URL that was pasted into the compose message area.
 You can respond with a card that the user can unfurl for additional information or actions.
 This works as a search command with the URL as the search term.

 > [!NOTE]
 >